 “But all my friends have a smartphone!”
-You’ve probably had this long and emotional discussion before.
+You’ve probably had this long and exhausting discussion before.
 Here are some things to consider when it comes to considering a smartphone for children.

 Should Children Have a Smartphone?

-Recently, there is a widespread discussion in general about whether or not a smartphone for children makes sense.
-While some argue that children don’t need an electronic device like that, others stress the importance of having such a phone.
+Recently, there is a widespread discussion among parents and experts about whether or not allowing smartphones for children makes sense.
+While some argue that children don’t need electronic devices, others stress the importance of ushering children safely children into the digital age.

 But what should parents do?
 To start, you should weigh the pros and cons of cell phone use and children.
-Here are a few things to consider:
+Here are some starting points:

 Smartphones Can Connect You and Your Child

 But while it’s great to have these open lines of communication, do they really need a smartphone to make emergency calls or text you?
 A regular flip phone can accomplish the same purpose without the extra apps and features.
-Also, if “all their friends have a phone”, can’t they use one of those devices to stay in touch?
+Also, if “all their friends have a phone”, can’t they use one of those devices in emergencies?